neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 **Neon Web3 Proxy (proxy)**
 The software that an operator uses to do their job.
 Although the proxy is not a mandatory component in the Neon EVM architecture (for example, proxy logic can be implemented inside a client's browser), implementing it as a separate component can speed up transaction processing.
 In the Neon EVM Mainnet, proxy must provide multithreading to work in parallel.

 The proxy contains an EVM emulator that pre-tests the execution of the transaction.
-This testing determines the number of coins required on the operator's balance, as well as the current rate of SOL to ETH.
+This testing determines the number of coins required on the operator's balance, as well as the current exchange rate of SOL to ETH.
+Each operator configures their proxy server with this course in mind.
 This relates to economic motivation.
-Each operator configures their proxy server with this course in mind.

 A proxy converts *N-trx* into transactions under Solana rules. *N-trx* is signed by a user, while *S-trxs* are signed by an operator.
 A separate account is created in Solana, to which the Neon transaction text is loaded from the received *S-trxs*.
 Neon EVM receives a command to execute the transaction located at this account address.